Gordon Forlong: New Zealand evangelist

+Analysis

 Forlong was a religious fundamentalist who lived by the motto of "No compromise, no quarter, and no surrender."
 Mourners at his funeral eulogised him as "the last of the Puritans."
 In his associations, however, he was not denominationally partial.
 Although he played a pivotal role in founding what became the Open Brethren movement in New Zealand, and the Christian Brethren Church of New Zealand today remembers him as a pioneer, he disagreed with the insularity and isolationism of some of his fellow-Brethren and never committed himself exclusively to the Brethren movement.
 He preached in churches of different denominations, and was particularly supportive of the Salvation Army.

-Personal life and legacy

-Forlong was married twice.
-His first marriage, on 15 January 1852, was to Laura Isabella Ansley of Bath, Somerset, in Margate, Kent.
-They had two daughters, Clara and Amy.
-Laura died in 1854, and Forlong remarried, on 9 June 1857, to Elizabeth Anna Houlton, in Paddington, London.
-They had 11 children.
-Elizabeth died in Whanganui in November 1894.

-Around 1905, Forlong relocated to Rongotea, where he died on 30 August 1908.

-His notable descendants include Privacy Commissioner Sir Bruce Slane, journalist James Forlong (1959–2003), and James's father film-maker Michael Forlong.